Skip to main content

 Summer Program in Biological Sciences in Public Health

 The BPH Summer Internship Program at the Harvard T.H.
-Chan School of Public Health offers rising juniors and seniors from underrepresented backgrounds the opportunity to conduct laboratory research on global public health issues.
-This highly competitive, eight-week program provides a $4,000 stipend, housing at Emmanuel College, and travel to/from Boston.
+Chan School of Public Health offers rising juniors and seniors the opportunity to conduct laboratory research on global public health issues.
+This eight-week program provides a stipend, housing at Emmanuel College, and travel to/from Boston.
 Interns work on independent research projects under Harvard faculty mentorship, culminating in a research presentation.
-Applicants must be US citizens or permanent residents, 18 or older, with a GPA of 3.0+ and a strong interest in public health research.
+Applicants must be U.S. citizens or permanent residents, 18 or older, with a GPA of 3.0+ and a strong interest in public health research.

 Summer Undergraduate Program in Immunology at Harvard Medical School

-Our 10-week summer internship program incorporates laboratory research, faculty lectures, and workshops led by current graduate students.
+Our 10 week summer internship program incorporates laboratory research, faculty lectures, and workshops led by current graduate students.
 Weekly lectures by program faculty will expose students to the areas of current research in immunology, emphasizing the contribution of the immune system to both the cause and treatment of many human diseases.
-Current PhD students in the Immunology Program serve as teaching fellows (TFs) for the course.
-TFs will give lectures providing a basic immunology overview to assist students’ understanding of their summer research project and expose them to the diverse topics encompassed by immunology.
-TFs will also explain common immunological laboratory techniques.
-Finally, TFs will be available to answer questions about the PhD process, from applying to graduate school to life as a full-time student researcher.
+Current Immunology PhD students will give lectures providing a basic immunology overview, explain common immunological laboratory techniques, and answer questions about the PhD process – from applying to graduate school to life as a student.
 Students will be chosen based on undergraduate background, interest in studying life sciences at the graduate level, and letters of reference.
 Preference will be given to students in their sophomore or junior year.
-Students from colleges where immunology is not taught, where undergraduate research opportunities are not abundant, and from disadvantaged backgrounds are especially encouraged to apply.
+Students from colleges where immunology is not taught or where undergraduate research opportunities are not abundant, and from first-gen or low-income backgrounds are especially encouraged to apply.
 Applicants must be eligible for employment in the US, with at least one year of undergraduate study remaining.

 Programs in Medicine (MD and MD-PhD)